edemaine/coauthor/README.md

 * **Threaded** message organization, with arbitrary tree structure (root messages, replies with arbitrary depth).
-You can focus on the subthread rooted at any message (click on the arrow), or fold away the contents of a subthread to focus on the rest.
+You can focus on the subthread rooted at any message (click on the arrow), or fold away the contents of a subthread to focus on the rest (click on the minus sign).
   (Currently the folds are not preserved across sessions / rerenders.)

 * **Dragging** messages to change the parentage/hierarchy, or move their